 whether your producers and/or consumers are being throttled, see

 Determine if throttling is caused by server or client issues¶

-To determine if the client throttling is a client side or a server side issue, again, refer to the Cluster Load Metric for Dedicated Clusters in Confluent Cloud.
+To determine if the client throttling is a client side or a server side issue, again, refer to the Monitor dedicated cluster load.
 If the cluster load metric indicates that your cluster is under a high or increasing load, you can reasonably assume that cluster expansion will mitigate throttles.